-The carrying amount of inventories at year end was N1.3 billion representing 62% of the total current assets.
-An impairment allowance of N10.02 million has been recorded during the year (see note 20.1) to reduce the carrying value of the inventories to their estimated realisable values.
+The carrying amount of inventories at year end was N1.4 billion representing 63% of the total current assets.
+An impairment allowance of N24.67 million has been recorded during the year (see note 20.1).
 The company's inventory is prone to obsolescence as a result of changes in government curriculum, technological changes, passage of time among others.
 There is possibility that obsolete and slow moving inventories may not be adequately written down and this may lead to overstatement of inventory.